conorbarryhoke/conorbarryhoke.github.io/_posts/2018-10-05-Kanye-Capstone.md

 _Obtain the Data_

-In order to build out a
+In order to build out the data to look for changes over time, I collected as much data as I could that would give insight into what Kanye was thinking.
+This centered on the two areas where he shares his most revealing personal thoughts: his lyrics and on Twitter.

+First, I collected his lyric data.

 __1. Find source for lyrics and create function to access API for each song__